Cybernetic co-op throwdown Warframe comes to iPhone

 - The game is now available on iOS for players to pick up

 Another day, another big game making the jump to mobile.
 Alright, sorry, we're downplaying it a bit, especially when the game is the cult hit and community darling Warframe!
-Yes, if you're an iOS player, or simply looking to take your Warframe experience on the go you'll be glad to know that Warframe is releasing February 21st for iPhone and iPad!
+Yes, if you're an iOS player, or simply looking to take your Warframe experience on the go you'll be glad to know that Warframe has released for iPhone and iPad!

 Warframe, released in 2008, is an online action game that combines all manner of mechanics that defy categorisation.
 But the basic gist is that you play as a member of the 'Tenno', a race of biomechanical beings fighting an endless war, with their primary weapon being the titular Warframes.